Franklinliu/Franklinliu.github.io/_pages/about.md

 <h2 id="news">News</h2>
 <ul>
+  <li> Our paper “Specification Mining for Smart Contracts with Trace Slicing and Predicate Abstraction” is accepted by SANER 2025.
+November 2024 </li>
   <li> Our paper “PropertyGPT: LLM-driven Formal Verification of Smart Contracts
 through Retrieval-Augmented Property Generation” is accepted by NDSS 2025.
 September 2024 </li>
   <li> Our paper “OpenTracer: A Dynamic Transaction Trace Analyzer for Smart